 For More Information

-Crassweller, R., et al. Fruit Production for the Home Gardene r.
-University Park: The Pennsylvania State University, 2006.
+Crassweller, R. (coord.).
+Fruit Production for the Home Gardener.
+University Park: Penn State College of Agricultural Sciences, 2006.

-Dunn, J., J. Berry, L. Kime, R. M. Harsh, and J. Harper, Agricultural Alternatives: Developing a Roadside Farm Market.
-University Park: Penn State Cooperative Extension, 2006.
+Dunn, J., J. Berry, L. Kime, R. M. Harsh, and J. Harper.
+Agricultural Alternatives: Developing a Roadside Farm Market.
+University Park: Penn State Extension, 2006.

-Kime, L., J. Adamik, E. Gantz, and J. Harper, Agricultural Alternatives: Agricultural Business Insurance.
-University Park: Penn State Cooperative Extension, 2004.
+Kime, L., J. Adamik, E. Gantz, and J. Harper.
+Agricultural Alternatives: Agricultural Business Insurance.
+University Park: Penn State Extension, 2004.